 The EcoGlow Brinsea Brooder only uses 18 Watts (a tenth of the electricity of typical suspended infrared lamps) because the chicks are in contact with its warm underneath surface.
 The brooder runs at 12v for safety from a mains transformer (supplied) and with the convenience of a generous (about 10 feet) power lead.

 Different sizes of chicks are accommodated by three adjustable height settings and an indicator light confirms the brooder is connected.

-Price: About $80 on Amazon Brinsea EcoGlow Brooder for Chicks or Ducklings
+Various sizes & styles, price: from about $80 on Amazon Brinsea EcoGlow Brooder for Chicks or Ducklings